harterrt/harterrt/content/mozilla/why_experiment.md

-Controlled experiments are more difficult to setup but can help us spot effects more subtle than *literally being struck by lightening*.
+Controlled experiments are more difficult to setup but can help us spot effects more subtle than *literally being struck by lightning*.

 It might be clearer if I explain how we do this for Firefox: